gunzenroses/slider-plugin/README.md

 - serves as mediator between data and UI;
 - manipulates instances of SliderModel and SliderView classes using methods of IModel and IView interfaces;
 - handles user input using methods defined by the IView interface;
-- update Model and View settings (using methods of their interfaces).
+- updates Model and View settings (using methods of their interfaces).

 Contract:
 The interaction between Presenter, its View and Model is based on Contract (IPresenter, IView and IModel interfaces).